RohiniNair99/MVC_ASP.NET_GROUP2/1_Requirements/readme.md

 All the user who are active user of Internet

 WHAT
-At end user get their which is shared in forum
+At the end user get their answers which is shared in forum

 WHEN
  whenever user want answer for specific question